aidanscannell/aidanscannell-hugo-academic/content/publication/sparse-function-space-representation-of-neural-networks/index.md

 publication_short: "DP4ML ICML 2023 Workshop"

-abstract: "Deep neural networks are known to lack uncertainty estimates, struggle to incorporate new data, and suffer from catastrophic forgetting.
-We present a method that mitigates these issues by converting neural networks from weight-space to a low-rank function-space representation, via the so-called dual parameters.
-In contrast to previous work, our sparse representation captures the joint distribution over the entire data set, rather than only over a subset.
+abstract: "Deep neural networks (NNs) are known to lack uncertainty estimates and struggle to incorporate new data.
+We present a method that mitigates these issues by converting NNs from weight space to function space, via a dual parameterization.
+Importantly, the dual parameterization enables us to formulate a sparse representation that captures information from the entire data set.
 This offers a compact and principled way of capturing uncertainty and enables us to incorporate new data without retraining whilst retaining predictive performance.
 We provide proof-of-concept demonstrations with the proposed approach for quantifying uncertainty in supervised learning on UCI benchmark tasks."

 # Summary.
 An optional shortened abstract.
 summary: ""